Nyfaria/AnotherQualityOreSet/README.md

 The blue-themed Hardium set is the highest of the three tiers.
 It is crafted with hardium ore, which can only be mined at the end, and hardium.

-Wearing the whole set gives water breathing and elytra flight.
+Wearing the whole set gives fire resistance and elytra flight.

 # Three Special Tools